-In February 2016, the FASB issued ASU 2016-02, Leases (ASU 2016-02).
-ASU 2016-02 requires a lessee to record a right-of-use asset and a corresponding lease liability on the balance sheet for all leases with terms longer than 12 months.
+In February 2016, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) 2016-02, Leases (ASU 2016-02).
+ASU 2016-02 requires a lessee to record a right-of-use asset and a corresponding lease liability on the statement of financial position for all leases with terms longer than 12 months.
 ASU 2016-12 is effective for all interim and annual reporting periods beginning after December 15, 2019.
+Early adoption is permitted.
 A modified retrospective transition approach is required for lessees for capital and operating leases existing at, or entered into after, the beginning of the earliest period presented in the financial statements.
-The University is planning on adopting the provisions of this statement during the year ending June 30, 2020 and expects no significant impact on its financial position, results of operations, and liquidity.
+The University will adopt the provisions of this statement during the year ended June 30, 2021 and is currently assessing the potential impact on its financial position, results of operations, and liquidity.